Yuhala/pbl-electronics/robots/elego_smart_robot_car_v4.0/README.md

 - Try compiling the `.ino` file from within the Arduino IDE.
 If you have an inclusion error at the line: `#include <arduino.h>`, change to: `#include <Arduino.h>`.
 Same with the line `#include <hardwareSerial.h>`, change to `#include <HardwareSerial.h>`.

 ### Upload program
 - Connect the arduino board to a USB port on your PC.
 Verify the Arduino port; in Linux, you should have something like: `/dev/ttyUSB0`.
 Upload the program to board.
 If you have issues uploading the program, try unplugging the bluetooth module from the board, or the entire shield above if that is easier.
-Flash the program again.
-If flashing works, plug the shield back in.
+This will prevent any module connected to a serial port from interfering with the program upload.
+Upload the program to the board again.
+If this, works, plug the shield back in.